 The azimuth resolution refers to the image resolution in the radar platform’s travel direction.

-The length of the receiving antenna typically restricts azimuth resolution, but SAR platforms can leverage their movement to overcome this.
+The length of the receiving antenna typically restricts azimuth resolution, but SAR platforms can use their movement to overcome this.
 The various acquisition modes manipulate how the radar beams are transmitted and received, and this can further improve the azimuth resolution.
 For example, in the spot SAR acquisition mode, the radar beam is focused on a specific target for longer to improve the azimuth resolution.

 The ground range resolution is measured along the ground plane.
 Detected and geocoded SAR imagery represents information in the ground plane.

-It is independent of the radar platform’s height.
+It’s independent of the radar platform’s height.
 It depends on the transmitted signal’s bandwidth and the radar platform’s incidence angle.

 Unlike spatial resolution for optical imagery, ground range resolution improves for larger incidence angles as the slant plane becomes more aligned with the ground plane.